 What is Rights Management?

-Rights management is a peculiar term that seems to have been invented for control systems that allow a rights owner to exert control over information immediately.
+Rights management is a term for control systems that allow a rights owner to exert control over information immediately.

 There are two types of rights management to consider: